 Both parents should sign a parenting plan and submit it to the courts.
 Doing so ensures there is clear communication and understanding about visitation rights.
 By working collaboratively to establish regular visits, parents can create a safe and stable environment for their child.

-Law Offices Of Mark M. Childress is here to help parents manage a reasonable parenting plan during a divorce.
+Law Office of Mark M. Childress is here to help parents manage a reasonable parenting plan during a divorce.
 If you need help, you can contact our team online or call us at (817) 497-8148.